ubc-micromet/Biomet.net/README.md

 1) Create an ini file for your site (under 'R/data_visualization/ini_files')

-2) In your console, enter the following (note that you can also create an R script with the code below and run the R script):
+2) In your console, edit and enter the following (note that you can also create an R script with the code below and run the R script):

-file <- "ini_files/YOUNG_data_QCQA.R" # Specify the ini file of interest args <-c("/Users/sara/Code/Biomet.net/R/", # Local path to Biomet.net
+file <- "ini_files/YOUNG_data_QCQA.R" # Specify the ini file of interest

+args <-c("/Users/sara/Code/Biomet.net/R/", # Your local path to Biomet.net \
-         "/Users/sara/Library/CloudStorage/OneDrive-UBC/UBC/Database") # Local path to your database rmarkdown::run("/Users/sara/Code/Biomet.net/R/data_visualization/dashboard_data_QCQA_shiny.Rmd") # Run 'dashboard_data_QCQA_shiny.Rmd' and include your local path to the file.
+         "/Users/sara/Library/CloudStorage/OneDrive-UBC/UBC/Database") # Your local path to your database

+rmarkdown::run("/Users/sara/Code/Biomet.net/R/data_visualization/dashboard_data_QCQA_shiny.Rmd") # Run 'dashboard_data_QCQA_shiny.Rmd' and include your local path to the file.